ROCCYK/DoodlePredictor/README.md

 - **Architecture**: MobileNet, a streamlined and efficient convolutional neural network designed for mobile and embedded applications.
 - **Input**: Grayscale images.
 - **Output**: Multi-class classification.
-- **Evaluation**: The model's performance is evaluated using metrics like accuracy and a loss.
+- **Evaluation**: The model's performance is evaluated using metrics like accuracy and loss.

 ## How to Run the App Locally